dbblumenthal/biclustpy/README.md

 After installation, `import biclustpy as bp` into your Python application.
 Then use it as follows:

 - `bp.Algorithm`: Use this class to select the algorithm you want to employ.
-  - `bp.Algorithm.algorithm_name`: String you can use to select the algorithm you want to employ.
-Default: `"ILP"`.
-     - Set to `"ILP"` if you want to use Gurobi to solve the ILP formulation suggested in [G. F. de Sousa Filho et al (2017): New heuristics for the bicluster editing problem](https://doi.org/10.1007/s10479-016-2261-x).
+  - `bp.Algorithm.use_ilp(time_limit, tune)`: Call this function if you want to use Gurobi to solve the ILP formulation suggested in [G. F. de Sousa Filho et al (2017): New heuristics for the bicluster editing problem](https://doi.org/10.1007/s10479-016-2261-x).
-     - Set to `"CH"` if you want to use the constructive heuristic suggested in [G. F. de Sousa Filho et al (2017): New heuristics for the bicluster editing problem](https://doi.org/10.1007/s10479-016-2261-x).
+   - `bp.Algorithm.use_ch()`: Call this function if you want to use the constructive heuristic suggested in [G. F. de Sousa Filho et al (2017): New heuristics for the bicluster editing problem](https://doi.org/10.1007/s10479-016-2261-x).
    - More algorithms are following soon.
-   - `bp.Algorithm.ilp_time_limit`: Integer that specifies a time limit in seconds for the optimization and the tuning phase of the algorithm `"ILP"`.
-Default: `60`.
-   - `bp.Algorithm.ilp_tune`: Boolean flag that indicates whether or not `"ILP"` should be tuned before being optimized.
-Default: `False`.
 - `bp.compute_bi_clusters(weights, algorithm)`: Use this function  to solve a bi-cluster editing problem.
   -  `weights`: The problem instance given as a `numpy.array`.
   -  `algorithm`: The selected algorithm given as a `bp.Algorithm` object.